GitauHarrison/getting-started-with-flask/05_working_with_templates.md

 This is called 'rendering'.
 It means to 'make'.

 - First, we import the function `render_template()` from `flask`
-- Then, we return it by providing its name in speech marks
+- Then, we return the template by providing its name in speech marks
 - We optionally include the `title` in the return statement

 ### Step 5: Run The Application